mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 api that is used to configure this part of the device is connected to the Telemetry metric that was received where an anomaly was observed.

-This 360 degree view of the network we believe is the only way the secrets of the network can be unlocked.
+This 360 degree view of the network is the only way the secrets of the network can be unlocked and autonomous networks enabled.

 ~~~~
                                    |